jbarczak/Pyramid/README.txt

 Building it Yourself
 ---------------------

+Due to my use of submodules, downloading a zip will not get you the full source.

 The best way to obtain the full source is to install git, open a shell, and type:
     git clone --recurse https://github.com/jbarczak/Pyramid